 There are laws that protect certain income and assets from debt collectors.
-This is sometimes known as being “Collection Proof” or "Judgment Proof" meaning that although you still owe a debt, your creditor has no legal way to collect that debt or enforce a court judgment against you.
+This is sometimes known as being “Collection Proof” or "Judgment Proof."
+This means that although you still owe a debt, your creditor has no legal way to collect that debt or enforce a court judgment against you.

-Being "collection proof" is not permanent.
+Being "Collection Proof" is not permanent.
 You are "collection proof" only as long as your financial condition stays the same or gets worse.
-If your financial condition improves, creditors who have a judgment against you may still be able to collect money from you in the future (when you are no longer "collection proof").
+If your financial condition improves, creditors who have a judgment against you may be able to collect money from you in the future (when you are no longer "collection proof").

 Income that is protected from "garnishment" (legally deducted from your check as the result of a court judgment against you) includes: